Quacken8/PA1/README.md

+# _**Do not look at the solutions if you are also enrolled in this class**_

+The evaluationg system is rather trigger-happy and I'm told even a subconscious inspiration _may_ look like plagiarism and we both get flagged.
+Idk how true that is but I've been told too many times not to show my solutions.

+Feel free to yoink the test files tho ~

 # BI-PA1 repo

 In here I'll be putting my solutions to 2024 CTU Programming 1 course homeworks.
 I'll try making solutions both in Rust and C.